Eva Luckes: Early career

-Luckes began her training in September 1876 when she entered the Middlesex Hospital as a paying probationer.
-Unfortunately, she left after three months, finding the work too strenuous.
-This did not prevent her from trying again and after a rest, she started at the Westminster Hospital, completing her training in August 1878.
-She was appointed night sister at the London Hospital, where she stayed for three months before becoming lady superintendent at the Manchester General Hospital for Sick Children in Pendlebury.
-She resigned from this post after apparently clashing with the medical committee for attempting to instigate reforms in the standard of nurse training.
+In September 1876 Luckes tried working at the Middlesex Hospital as a paying probationer for three months but she felt the work was too hard.
+She tried again at the Westminster Hospital, and she completing her training in August 1878.
+She was night sister at the London Hospital for a few months, before becoming lady superintendent / matron at the Manchester General Hospital for Sick Children in Pendlebury.
+She clashed with the medical committee for instigating reforms to the training of nurses and she resigned.

-The London
+The London Hospital

 Application and appointment

-After serving for a short period at the Hospital for Sick Children Great Ormond Street; (Great Ormond Street Hospital), Luckes successfully applied for the position of Matron at The London Hospital, where she had begun her professional career.
-At 26, Luckes was the youngest of the five candidates interviewed and several of the Committee thought her 'too young and too pretty' and were wary of appointing someone with relatively little experience.
+After working for six months at the Hospital for Sick Children Great Ormond Street (Great Ormond Street Hospital), Luckes successfully applied for the position of matron at The London Hospital, where she had begun her professional career.

+At 26, Luckes was the youngest of the five candidates interviewed and several of the Committee thought her "too young and too pretty" and were wary of appointing someone with relatively little experience.
 However, the confidence of the committee members was well founded as she set about introducing a programme of reforms to improve the standard of nursing at The London, although it should be remembered that a Sub-Committee, to review the system, had been appointed in the previous year.